How to Calculate GST?

 Normally under GST, the supplier of the goods or service is liable to collect tax from the recipient and remit the same with the Government.
 However, the recipient shall become liable if the services provided to the user notified as reverse charge services.
 Hence, the user and the service provider should know whether the transaction involves reverse charge under GST.

 Step 4: Enrolling under GST Composition Scheme by Suppliers

 Typically, GST compliance requires the supplier to maintain extensive accounts, records and file 3 GST filing a month.
 However, many SMEs in India would find GST compliance tough and would require a simpler mechanism.
 Such businesses having a turnover of less than Rs.75 lakhs, can enrol under the GST Composition Scheme and pay a flat GST based on their aggregate turnover.
 Suppliers enrolled under GST composition scheme should provide proper documents detailing the recognition as composition Suppliers and hence not eligible to collect tax.
 Hence, before the transaction, the user should verify if the supplier had enrolled under GST Composition Scheme.

 Under GST, transactions can be broadly specified under the following three categories:

-- Business to Consumer – Value of supply more than Rs.2.5 lakhs
+- For Business to Consumer – Value of supply more than Rs.2.5 lakh,

-- Business to Consumer – Value of supply less than Rs.2.5 lakhs.
+- Business to Consumer – Value of supply less than Rs.2.5 lakh.

 For a supply to be termed as a B2B transaction under GST and made available for GST input tax credit, both the supplier and the recipient of the goods or service must have a GSTIN.
 GSTIN is provided when a business obtains GST registration.
 Do you need GST Registration?
 Easily find out using this guide.